-My goal for any snack time is to make every bite count.
+My goal for any snack is to make every bite count.
 Sounds kind of “deep” for a post about snacks, but hear me out!

-I learned early on that since those little bellies don’t hold much, my job is to make every bite count as a meal.
-So those little snacks at the zoo or beach can be looked at as a mini meal, or as an extension of the kids’ lunch.
-I want a protein and/or fat at each snack to make it more substantial.
+Have you ever given a 10 am snack of crackers or pretzels at the park, only to have the noon time lunch meal left half eaten or picked at? *raises hand* That is so frustrating!
+I learned early on that since little bellies, in particular, don’t hold much, my job is to make every bite count as a meal.
+So those little summer snacks at the zoo or beach can be looked at as a mini meal, or as an extension of the kids’ lunch (or my lunch).
+I want a protein and/or fat at each snack to make it more substantial and satiating.

 10 Easy and Healthy On-the-Go Summer Snacks

-1. In-Season Fruit and Cheese
+1. Seasonal Fruit and Cheese

 2. Ants on a Log